Ecorse, Michigan

-Ecorse (/'iːkɒrs/ EE-korrss) is a city in Wayne County in the U.S. state of Michigan.
-The population was 9,305 at the 2020 census.
+Ecorse (/ˈiːkɔːrs/ EE-korss) is a city in Wayne County in the U.S. state of Michigan.
+An inner-ring, Downriver suburb of Detroit, Ecorse is located roughly 9 mi southwest of downtown Detroit.
+As of the 2020 census, the city had a population of 9,305.

 Ecorse is part of the Downriver community within Metro Detroit.
 The city shares a northwestern border with the city of Detroit and also borders the cities of Lincoln Park to the west, River Rouge to the north, and Wyandotte to the south.
 The city shares its name with the Ecorse River, which forms its southern border with Wyandotte.
 The Detroit River forms the city's eastern border as part of the Canada–United States border with LaSalle, Ontario.

 Etymology

 Native American tribes of this area used this area as a burial ground.
 When French colonists settled here in the last two decades of the 18th century, they named the waterway "Rivière Aux Échorches", which means "The River of the Barks" in English.

 History

 In 1836, after the community had become part of United States territory, it was settled by more English speakers, who named it Grand Port.
 The community was unincorporated within Ecorse Township.
 In 1903 the settlement was incorporated as the village of Ecorse.
-With the opening of its first steel mill in 1923, Michigan Steel Mill, Ecorse began to become an economic force in the region.
+With the opening in 1923 of the rolling mill of the Michigan Steel Corporation, a supplier of sheet steel for the automobile industry, Ecorse began to become an economic force in the region.
 The village incorporated as a city in 1942.

 Since the later 20th century and restructuring of heavy industry, the city, like many industrial inner-ring suburbs, has fallen into economic decline.
 In December 1986, the Wayne County Circuit Court issued a court order appointing a receiver for the bankrupt city.
 The receivership would last until August 1990, but the city's finances were monitored by the state of Michigan for another ten years.

 By September 2009, with the city facing a $9 million deficit and a federal corruption probe, Governor Jennifer Granholm declared a financial emergency for Ecorse, and appointed an emergency financial manager.
 On September 25, 2009, Ecorse Mayor Herbert Worthy and city Controller Erwin Hollenquest were arrested on charges of conspiracy, bribery, and fraud.

 On May 1, 2013, the City of Ecorse was moved from under an emergency manager to a state transition advisory board, which includes the previous emergency manager.